 Students will be enrolled in the program to which they apply and are accepted.
 Students must take classes designated for their program and location.
 Students may apply to transfer to a different program by completing the transfer request application.
 Students must meet the academic good standing requirements for the program they are applying for to be eligible for transfer.
-Students must have a cumulative GPA of 70 or above to transfer into the hybrid online enrollment option.
+Students must be in good academic standing to transfer into the hybrid online enrollment option.
 See Good Standing

 Approved program transfers will be effective as of the first fall semester following an approved transfer request.
 Students must continue to take classes designated for their current program and location until the transfer effective date.
-Students experiencing an emergency or exigent circumstances must speak to the Dean or Dean's designate to apply for an emergency mid-academic year transfer.
+Students experiencing an emergency or exigent circumstances must speak to the Dean's designate to apply for an emergency mid-academic year transfer.